ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 code.
 If you have an infinite amount of abstractions, then you want as much help from the language as you can to not have to juggle all of them in your head, and type information becomes paramount.
-But beware that this can be a self-fulfilling profecy: you need an infinite amount of types to deal with infinite abstractions, and infinte abstractions require an infinite number of types.
+But beware that this can be a self-fulfilling profecy: **you need an infinite amount of types to deal with infinite abstractions, and infinte abstractions require an infinite number of types**.

 So the end of the Haskell (PureScript, Idris...) journey is an asymptotic one: values and types evolve towards a meta-circular answer